tj-wolling/zsh-vim-mode/README.md

 zsh on a remote host), you may need to set `TMUX_PASSTHROUGH=1` to get the cursor styling to work.

+#### Disabling cursor styling

+Cursor styling is not enabled by default.
+If you do not set any `MODE_CURSOR_*` variables, the terminal escape sequence to change the cursor is not sent.

 ### Mode in prompt

 If RPS1 / RPROMPT is not set, the mode indicator will be added